 In 1972, between my freshman and sophomore years at Hampshire College, I spent the summer with my parents who’d moved cross-country from New Jersey to Palos Verdes, California.

-I knew next to no one.
+I was almost nineteen years old and knew next to no one.

 Close-up: beet-red face.